| Counseling services are a valuable part

 of the signature behaviors, the TBI client can benefit from counseling

+and the entire rehabilitation process.
 TBI clients also are vulnerable to psychological

 impairments as a result of their brain injury.
 Examples of these